alimoges42/chronio/README.md

 ## Installation
 Right now, Anaconda is needed for installation of this software.
 To install, first download this software (either using `git clone` or by downloading and unzipping the folder).
-Next, using Anaconda prompt, navigate to the location you saved the folder.
+Next, using Anaconda Prompt, navigate to the location you saved the folder.
 Type each of the following commands and make sure that each command is executed successfully before you move on to the next.